arrikenw/IT-Project/README.md

 To run the tests for the backend code,  run the command `npm run test` in the root directory of the repository

+## Costs and licencing considerations
+- Our system makes use of PDFTRON's node.js PDF libraries.
+To use these libraries comercially, a licencing fee must be paid.
+A licence can be obtained at https://www.pdftron.com/licensing/.

+- Our system is currently using the free-tier of AWS.
+Once in production, the system will need to be linked to a new amazon account and S3 bucket, and relevant usage fees will need to be paid.
+Pricing information can be found at https://aws.amazon.com/pricing/.

+- Our system currently makes use of a cloud hosted mongoDB server.
+If an externally hosted server will also be used in production, usage fees will apply.
+Pricing information can be found at https://www.mongodb.com/pricing.

 ## Style Guide
 ### Code Style
 - #### Use arrow functions when possible: